Here's How YouTube Is Spreading Conspiracy Theories About The Vegas Shooting

 In the immediate aftermath of the Las Vegas shooting, Facebook and Google News faced harsh criticism for surfacing misinformation.
 But they weren't the only ones.

-As early as the morning after the shooting, the third YouTube search result for "Las Vegas shooting" was for videos from "AMTV," a conservative conspiracy theory channel.
+As early as the morning after the shooting, the third YouTube search result for "Las Vegas shooting" was for a video from "AMTV," a conservative conspiracy theory channel.

 The video hinted at the possibility that the shooter was acting on behalf of the government or another agency.
 It has since been removed, but AMTV's other shooting-related videos include "What if Las Vegas Shooter was a Gov't Agent & Not a Madman."